 presents, shares and teaches in her book is as if I were back with her, on the Island of Crete.
 If, as we are now beginning to

-which accompany such foods, then Nikki’s book introduces those necessary backstories.
-All I can say is come and learn
+accompany such foods, then Nikki’s book introduces those necessary backstories.
+All I can say is come and learn how to cook

 -- Beth Kersey